 As the United States entered World War II in 1941, the war’s impact on American culture was felt far and wide.
-Aside from the obvious strains on economic and industrial production, American recreation was temporarily put on hold; this included much of Major League Baseball (MLB) and its minor-league affiliates, as many of the players across the nation answered the call to arms.
-In an effort to preserve baseball in America and inspired by the “Rosie-the-Riveters” across the nation, Philip Wrigely of the Chicago Cubs formed the All-American Girls Professional Baseball League (AAGPBL), a professional women’s baseball league centered in the Midwest that existed from 1943-1954.
+Aside from the obvious strains on economic and industrial production, American recreation was temporarily put on hold.
+This included much of Major League Baseball (MLB) and its minor-league affiliates, as many of the players across the nation answered the call to arms.
+In an effort to preserve baseball in America and inspired by the “Rosie-the-Riveters” across the nation, Philip Wrigley of the Chicago Cubs formed the All-American Girls Professional Baseball League (AAGPBL), a professional women’s baseball league centered in the Midwest that ran from 1943-1954.
 Wisconsin was home to three AAGPBL teams, including the Racine Belles — a team you might know from the 1992 film “A League of Their Own”.[i]

 The Belles played in Racine from 1943-1950, winning the inaugural season’s league championship and setting unbroken league records in the process.
 The team was an instant hit in the city, consistently drawing crowds of over 2,000 spectators, and sometimes even over 4,000, to the city’s small ballpark, Horlick Field, named after the historic Horlick family from Racine and their malt products.

 The Belles played a similar schedule to the MLB, with their season lasting from late spring to early autumn, weekdays and weekends alike.
 On weekends, the Belles would play two, or sometimes even three games a day against their opponents.
 The AAGPBL proved incredibly popular for wartime America, with the league as a whole drawing over 450,000 spectators a season.[ii]